rancher/rancher/scale-cluster-agent/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is part of the Rancher ecosystem and follows the same licensing terms.

 ## Support

 For issues and questions:

-1. Check the troubleshooting section
+- Check the logs for detailed error messages
-2. Review Rancher documentation
+- Verify configuration settings
-3. Open an issue in the repository
+- Ensure Rancher server is accessible
-4. Contact the development team
+- Check network connectivity and firewall rules